Opus10/django-pgbulk/docs/guide.md

 #### Use an expression for updates

-In the example, we increment `some_int_field` by one whenever an update happens.
+In this example, we increment `some_int_field` by one whenever an update happens.
 Otherwise it defaults to zero:

 ```python
 pgbulk.upsert(